 The theological virtues in themselves:

-Faith is an intellectual virtue by which supernatural principles are given to us, viz., speculative and practical principles which are grasped by a certain divine light illuminating our intellects--just as natural speculative and practical principles are known to us by the natural light of reason.
+Faith is an intellectual virtue by which, as a gift from without us, supernatural principles are given to us, viz., speculative and practical principles which are grasped by a certain divine light illuminating our intellects--just as natural speculative and practical principles are known to us by the natural light of reason.

 Hope is a virtue of the will by which our will is ordered toward our supernatural ultimate end in the manner of intending that end as something possible to attain.